 Just make it up!
 At least, that’s what a few authors seem to think is appropriate.
+Here are some examples from recently-published books:

 When his dad died from sorosis of the liver and Bobby went to clean out his place, he only took one of his father’s personal effects: the gun.